roblaing/swipl-webapp-howto/README.md

      script('/scripts/validate_form.js')]).
 ```

-You would also need to add Javascript file to the http_handler predicates.
+You would also need to add the Javascript file to the http_handler predicates (for some reason not having root as a static file seems to break the automatic loading of other files).

 ```prolog
 :- http_handler('/',  form_handler, [prefix]).